-COLUMN-Brighter LNG and oil prices, wary public threaten Harbour's Santos deal: Russell
+Column-Brighter LNG and oil prices, wary public threaten Harbour's Santos deal: Russell

-SINGAPORE, April 9 (Reuters) - The revised $10.4 billion bid by Harbour Energy for Australian liquefied natural gas (LNG) producer Santos Ltd looks at first glance like a winning hand, but it’s still probably got the odds stacked against it.
+Reuters - The revised $10.4 billion bid by Harbour Energy for Australian liquefied natural gas (LNG) producer Santos Ltd STO.AX looks at first glance like a winning hand, but it’s still probably got the odds stacked against it.

 Recognising that this is a serious bid, Santos’ board has decided to “engage further with Harbour”, the company said in a statement to shareholders.